Discretizations of Stochastic Evolution Equations in Variational Approach Driven by Jump-Diffusion: Introduction

 with respect to a Gelfand triple $V \hookrightarrow H \hookrightarrow V^*$.
 We assume $V$ to be a reflexive separable real Banach space which is continuously and densely embedded into the Hilbert space $H$. $V^*$ stands for the dual space of $V$ containing $H^*$, the dual of $H$, as a dense subset.
 Identifying $H$ with $H^*$, we obtain the dense and continuous embeddings $V \hookrightarrow H \hookrightarrow V^*$.
 A solution of the equation above is supposed to be a c\`adl\`ag $H$-valued stochastic process $u$ taking values in $V$ almost everywhere and therefore has a $V$-valued predictable modification $\bar{u}$.

 In the above equation $W$ is a cylindrical Wiener process in a Hilbert space $U$.
 We denote by ${N}$ a Poisson random measure, independent of $W$, which is considered to be time homogeneous with $\sigma$-finite intensity measure $\nu$ on a metric space $E$. $\tilde{N}$ is the compensated Poisson random measure corresponding to $N$.
 The coefficients $A$, $B$ and $F$ take values in $V^*$, $L_2(U,H)$ and $H$ respectively.
 Here, $L_2(U,H)$ is the space of Hilbert-Schmidt operators from $U$ to $H$.
-In this article, following \cite{gyongy2005discretization}, we assume hemicontinuity and boundedness of $A$ (cf. \ref{C4} and \ref{C3} below), and monotonicity and coercivity conditions on $(A,B,F)$ (cf. \ref{C1} and \ref{C2}).
+In this article, following \cite{gyongy2005discretization}, we assume hemicontinuity and growth condition on $A$ (cf. \ref{C4} and \ref{C3} below), and monotonicity and coercivity conditions on $(A,B,F)$ (cf. \ref{C1} and \ref{C2}).

-Following \cite{gyongy2005discretization}, we give explicit and implicit numerical schemes for the above equation.
-We will consider numerical schemes with respect to equipartitions of the time interval $[0,T]$ into subintervals $[t_{i-1}, t_i]$ and the approximated value of $u$ at time $t_i$ will be calculated implicitly or explicitly.
+Following \cite{gyongy2005discretization}, we provide explicit and implicit numerical schemes for the above equation.
+Here, the condition for convergence of explicit scheme is weaker than the corresponding condition in \cite{gyongy2005discretization}.
+We will consider numerical schemes with respect to equipartition of the time interval $[0,T]$ into subintervals $[t_{i-1}, t_i]$ and the approximated value of $u$ at time $t_i$ will be calculated implicitly or explicitly.
 In the explicit scheme, the operators $A$, $B$ and $F$ at every time will be replaced with their integral means, taken on the previous time subinterval.
 Orthogonal projection to a finite dimensional subspace of $V$ with respect to the inner product of $H$ is also essential for this explicit scheme.
 Similarly, in the implicit scheme, the operators $B$ and $F$ will be replaced with their integral means taken on the preceding time subintervals, but $A$ will be replaced with its integral mean taken on the current time subinterval.
 The orthogonal projection to finite dimensional subspaces is optional in the implicit method and this will give us two types of implicit schemes.

 For the mathematical background on the variational approach to stochastic evolution equations we refer to \cite{krylov1981stochastic}, \cite{liu2015stochastic}, \cite{pardoux1975equations}, and \cite{prevot2007concise}.
 For stochastic partial differential equations driven by L\'evy noise or more general Poisson random measures we refer to the books \cite{applebaum2009levy} and \cite{peszat2007stochastic}.